maybedont/website/content/blog/stop_prompt_injection.md

 If you’re running assistants or any AI that takes user input, **you are exposed**.
 Prompt injection isn’t theoretical—it’s happening.
 If you’re building on MCP, you’re already ahead.
 But if you’re not filtering inputs, you’re not secure.

-**Call to action:**
 Don't wait to build your own defenses.
-Use the one that already works.
+Use one that already works.

 **Download Maybe Don’t AI today.**

 [Get it here](https://www.maybedont.ai/download/), and give us feedback so we can make it better.